jimmyrocks/maplibre-gl-vector-text-protocol/README.md

 * [`TSV`](https://en.wikipedia.org/wiki/Tab-separated_values) - **T**ab-**S**eparated **V**alue - Same as CSV, but it forces the delimiter to be a tab character (\t).

 ## Objective ✨
-The [`addProtocol`](https://github.com/maplibre/maplibre-gl-js/blob/492bec58c5684609af8fba81ef01e5f5a3ef0711/src/index.js#L177) feature makes it extremely easy to extend the existing functionality of Maplibre sources without creating a new source type using the (addSourceType)[https://github.com/maplibre/maplibre-gl-js/blob/d375def728d23b9d443a4dcaab0fd06df912223e/src/ui/map.ts#L1583] feature.
+The [`addProtocol`](https://github.com/maplibre/maplibre-gl-js/blob/492bec58c5684609af8fba81ef01e5f5a3ef0711/src/index.js#L177) feature makes it extremely easy to extend the existing functionality of Maplibre sources without creating a new source type using the [addSourceType](https://github.com/maplibre/maplibre-gl-js/blob/d375def728d23b9d443a4dcaab0fd06df912223e/src/ui/map.ts#L1583) feature.
 This makes it very easy to support all kinds of new things in Maplibre.

 ## Inspiration 💡
 I have worked on many projects where users want to add their own data to a map, but their data is rarely in the right format.
 This library makes it as easy as adding a `csv://` before the file path to bring a csv file in.

-There are a lot of (Geospatial File Formats)[https://en.wikipedia.org/wiki/GIS_file_formats#Vector] out there, this library is intended to serve the most common formats (CSV, KML, GPX, Topojson) without creating a huge library.
+There are a lot of [Geospatial File Formats](https://en.wikipedia.org/wiki/GIS_file_formats#Vector) out there, this library is intended to serve the most common formats (CSV, KML, GPX, Topojson) without creating a huge library.
 There are other formats I would like to support, but they will be available in different libraries.

 ## External Libraries 📚
 This project would not be possible if it weren't for three core libraries that drive it:
-* @tmcw/togeojson - Supported by (placemark.io)[https:placemark.io] - `KML`, `GPX`, `TCX` support
+* @tmcw/togeojson - Supported by [placemark.io](https:placemark.io) - `KML`, `GPX`, `TCX` support
-* csv2geojson - Supported by (Mapbox)[https://mapbox.com] - `CSV`, `TSV` support
+* csv2geojson - Supported by [Mapbox](https://mapbox.com) - `CSV`, `TSV` support
-* topojson-client - From (Mike Bostock)[https://github.com/mbostock] - `Topojson` support
+* topojson-client - From [Mike Bostock](https://github.com/mbostock) - `Topojson` support

 I'd also like to thank the Mapbox🚀 and Maplibre teams for creating such a great project that is easily extendable.